 Frequently Asked Questions

-- What does "vertically integrated plastic manufacturer" actually mean?
+- What does a "vertically integrated plastic manufacturer" actually mean?

-- A vertically integrated plastic manufacturer performs the multiple production processes needed for a finished plastic assembly — moulding, machining, finishing, sealing, assembly, packaging — in one facility under one quality system, rather than relying on a network of single-process subcontractors.
-For Vesimentor this means injection moulding, rotational moulding, vacuum forming, vacuum casting, vacuum metallizing, CNC machining, FIPFG sealing, ultrasonic and high-frequency welding, tampoprint, final assembly and packaging are all in-house.
+- A vertically integrated plastic manufacturer performs multiple production processes needed for a finished plastic assembly — moulding, PVD metallizing, CNC machining, FIPFG sealing, pad printing, ultrasonic welding, assembly, and packaging — in one facility under one quality system.
+This replaces a costly network of separate subcontractors.

 - Does Vesimentor only take on complex multi-process assemblies, or also single moulded parts?